Font

 You can get around this problem by using the ‘Normalize font randomization based on font family’ checkbox.
 This way, font families are first chosen randomly, and then a subfont within those families is chosen to be applied.

-Combine with other functions for the best effect.
+Combine with other functions for the best effect

 Color randomization, and scale randomization can work well with font randomization to achieve some truly interesting results.
 Color and scale can also be modified on a per-word or per-character basis, so you can really go wild and experiment.

-Remember to refresh the font list when necessary.
+Refresh the font list when necessary